maccman/juggernaut/README.md

     var jug = new Juggernaut;
     jug.subscribe("/observer/" + user_id, process);

+##Security
+By default anyone can subscribe to any channel.
+If it's ok for you, just skip this section and everything will work as expected.

+If the security is a problem we provide an easy solution: signatures, which means that when a client wants to subscribe to a channel must provide a signature and a timestamp:

+	jug.subscribe(current_room, function(data) {
+		console.log("Got data: " + data);
+	}, signature, timestamp);

+This signature is just a string, encrypted in SHA1, generated from a secret token, the name of the channel we want to subscribe to and a timestamp separated by `:`.
+That means something like this: `token:channelName:timestamp`.
+In Ruby it's very easy to generate a proper signature:

+	timestamp = (Time.now.to_f * 1000).round

+	pre_signature = [SHARED_TOKEN, channel_name, timestamp].join(':')

+	signature = Digest::SHA1.hexdigest(pre_signature)

+The token should be saved separately on the server and the client.
+The timestamp and the signature are required when we subscribe to a channel if we activate the secure mode.

+In order to activate it, we should add the `-s` or `--security` option and a path of a file when we start Juggernaut.

+That file must follow this format:

+	var Config = {
+		// Token shared with the server.
+Required, since it's not defined by default
+		sharedToken: 'juggernautrocks',

+		// Time until a signatures expires, in seconds.
+Optional, 40 seconds by default
+		expiration: 40,
+	};

+	module.exports = Config;

+Now we can start Juggernaut with:

+	$ juggernaut --security 'path/to/file.js'

+Or:

+	$ juggernaut -s 'path/to/file.js'

 ##Full examples

 You can see the full examples inside [Holla](http://github.com/maccman/holla), specifically [roster.rb](https://github.com/maccman/holla/blob/original/app/models/roster.rb),  [juggernaut_observer.rb](https://github.com/maccman/holla/blob/original/app/observers/juggernaut_observer.rb) and [application.juggernaut.js](https://github.com/maccman/holla/blob/original/app/javascripts/application.juggernaut.js).